-As we've seen over the past few years, being able to work anywhere, any time, on any device is great.
-We've been shifting to this way of working over the last 10 years, but the pandemic really increased the speed of change.
+As we've seen over the past few years, being able to work anywhere, any time, on any device is liberating.

-This is the way many of us are working today, and that's how it's going to stay in the future, whether we're in a pandemic or not.
-Working flexibly like this means that businesses can reduce their costs; attract the best candidates for jobs; and have a happier workforce too.
+Working flexibly like this means that businesses can reduce their costs, attract the best candidates for jobs, and have a happier workforce too.

 But as our devices get smarter and more powerful, they're also becoming more disposable.
-As you'll know, you can do most things on your smartphone now.
+As you'll know, you can do most things on your phone now.
 And how often do we lose or break them?